-The Career Center hosts several employers both Fall and Spring semesters to conduct initial interviews on campus.
-Typically, interviews are posted at least 3-4 weeks prior to the interview date to allow students time to view the postings and apply.
-If you are interested in posting a position and conducting interviews on campus, please submit your request in JobTracks under the On Campus Interviews tab and select New Schedule Request, or contact our office at 417-836-5636.
+Connect with Missouri State students and alumni through our on-campus interviewing program.
+Typically, interviews are posted at least 3–4 weeks before the interview date to allow students time to view the postings and apply.
+If you are interested in posting a position and conducting interviews on campus, please submit your request on Handshake or contact our office at 417-836-5636.

 Principles for Employment Professionals